 Cabernet Sauvignon will flourish in the harshest conditions; even Canada’s devastating colds won’t break the humble cultivar.

 It is no wonder it is such a widely popular cultivar – the ability to be sturdy in any climate and only adapt beautifully to the environment is what makes this grape gold.
 It is incredible to think that this single varietal can go from depicting intense, mineral, green flavors – and in other regions, it shows deep, dark flavors, like black currants, tobacco, and black pepper.

-Although this article deals with the ideal regions to plant Cabernet, it leans more to the currently exceedingly successful regions in growing the varietal.
+Although this article deals with the ideal regions to plant Cabernet, it leans more to the currently exceedingly successful regions growing the varietal.
 Like we’ve said, this varietal can adapt to most extreme circumstances.
 So, we hope that this article has given you a newfound respect for the mighty Cabernet Sauvignon.
-Looking for more wine knowledge?
+Are we looking for more wine knowledge?
 You should check out our page on certified sommelier programs.